-Fraud Risk Assessment is a tool used by risk managers to proactively identify business vulnerability to fraud.
-Fraud risk assessments help prevent fraud that can take place in the form of corruption, asset misappropriation, theft of intellectual property, etc.
+Fraud Risk Assessment is a step-by-step process usually carried out by risk managers to proactively identify and minimize business vulnerability to fraud.
+Fraud risk assessments help prevent fraud that can take place in the form of corruption, asset misappropriation, and theft of intellectual property, among others.

 - Improve communication within teams;

 - Identify which business processes are most vulnerable to fraud;

 - Find out which individuals may expose the organization to fraud risks;

 - Examine existing internal controls; and

 - Develop plans and techniques to mitigate fraud risks.

 Fraud risk assessments help the organization to identify risks and analyze weaknesses to mitigate business vulnerability to fraud.
 It is performed using any format that fits the organization for ease of use, understanding, and evaluation.
 The following components of fraud risk assessment would help risk managers to point out improvement needs.